Skip to main content

 The science of hormonal health extends deep into our cellular architecture.
 Think of hormones, like testosterone, as keys.
 These keys are designed to fit into specific locks, known as receptors, which are located on the surface of your cells.

 When a key fits perfectly into a lock, it turns and opens a door, initiating a cascade of biological messages that regulate everything from muscle growth and fat metabolism to cognitive focus and libido.
-Your body’s response to is governed by the precise nature of this interaction.
+Your body’s response to hormone therapy is governed by the precise nature of this interaction.
 The quantity of keys is one part of the story; the quality and sensitivity of the locks are another.

 Your personal genetic code provides the exact instructions for building your hormone receptors, directly influencing how your body hears and responds to hormonal signals.